 Plastic pollutes water, it builds up in our bodies, and animals mistake it for food, causing them to starve to death.
-But it is entirely possible to have a functional society that uses less plastic and to make sure that the plastic we use doesn’t end up as pollution.
+But it is possible to have a functional society that uses less plastic and ensures that the plastic we use doesn’t end up as pollution.

 1. Use Washable, Reusable Silicone Baggies

 Use washable, reusable silicone baggies (like these, available at amazon) instead of single-use plastic baggies.
 Alternatively, cloth bags or beeswax-coated cloth wraps work just as well for storing sandwiches, or for covering food or drinks in the refrigerator.

 2. Buy Pet Toys and Accessories Made of Canvas

 Buy pet toys and accessories made of canvas, natural rubber, or hemp instead of plastic.
 Harry Barker has been making eco-friendly dog supplies since 1997!
 Plus, the jury’s still out on whether pets absorb toxins from plastic chew toys – even more reason to avoid plastic altogether.

 DIY pet toys are a cheap option as well – sometimes all a dog wants is an old sock!
 And cats are well-known to get hours of joy out of simple cardboard boxes.
 Consider using old feather pillows as pet beds instead of store-bought beds stuffed with plastic-based filler.